-One of the biggest reasons for consolidating your pensions is simply because it’s easier to keep track of fewer pots.
+One of the biggest reasons for consolidating your pensions is because it’s generally easier to keep track of fewer pots.

-Consolidating your pensions often means you engage in a review of all your separate plans at the same time, which will allow you to see which funds might not be performing as well as expected, or which ones have historically high charges that are eating away at the growth potential.
+Doing so often means you engage in a review of all your separate plans at the same time, which will allow you to see:

-There will be charges on each individual pension plan, so rather than paying several sets of charges it might be beneficial to pay just one or two.
-Moving your pensions into one place could also ensure better growth in the long-term, depending on fund performance and the length of time you stay invested for.
+There will be charges on each individual pension plan, including potentially inactivity fees for pensions you’re no longer paying into, so rather than paying several sets of charges it might be beneficial to pay just one or two and reduce what you’re being charged on your pension.

 However, if you have several poorly-performing funds with high management charges and you have some time before retirement, amalgamating and transferring these pension assets could make a significant difference to the growth rate of your pension pot in the long run.

 If you’ve changed jobs, you can leave your pension pot invested with your old employer’s scheme if you wish.
-It will continue to grow, but you most likely won’t be able to continue to invest in it.
+It could continue to grow in terms of investment returns depending on its performance, but you most likely won’t be able to continue to invest in it.